hucebot/eurobin_iot/README.md

 ![image1](images/image1.jpeg)

 You can see on the screen some information such as SSID, RSSI and IP Adress.
 You can see the **mode** that inform what sensor is working on the Core2, in this case it's the sensor ToFM4, it has the data the sensor is seeding to the control.
 The big number in a yellow background, this is the ID of the controller, it must be a unique ID for each control nad it is used to send information to a topic using ROS2, if there are 2 controllers with the same ID, you have to change it for one of them.

-The power show the level of battery in percentage the Core2 has at the moment, it's updated each minute in the screen.
+The power indicator shows the battery level percentage, updated each minute on the screen.

-The information **Topic** showed on the screen informs you what is the name of the topic that is publishing the information of the sensor.
+The Topic section on the screen informs you of the topic name publishing the sensor information.

-If you want to change the sensor (mode), touch the middle button (the one bellow the sign "mode" in yellow box) and keep it pressed for 5 seconds, it will change for the next mode, you can keep pressing the button to change multiple times the mode until it reach the wished mode.
-After you have the mode you want, connect the sensor and reset the Core2.
-It will restart the control and it's going to work with the sensor connected.
+To change the sensor (mode), press and hold the middle button (below the "mode" label in the yellow box) for 5 seconds.
+The mode will switch to the next one.
+You can keep pressing the button to cycle through modes until you reach the desired one.
+After selecting the mode, connect the sensor and reset the Core2.
+It will restart with the connected sensor.

 ![image2](images/image2.jpeg)

-If you want to change the ID, keep pressed the right button, it's going to start a counter and you have to keep the button pressed until the counter reach 50, after that the Core2 will restart automatically with a new ID.
+To change the ID, press and hold the right button until a counter reaches 50.
+The Core2 will then automatically restart with a new ID.

 ![image3](images/image3.jpeg)

-You can see if the Core2 is really publishing this information in a topic, you just have to create a docker container using the command bellow
+You can check if the Core2 is publishing this information by creating a Docker container using the following command:

 ```shell
 docker run -it --net host ros:humble
 ```
-Inside the container you can check the topics working at the moment with the command
+Inside the container, check the active topics with:

 ```shell
 ros2 topic list